 Although Hampshire and surrounding areas offer marvellous walks, we host whole-weekend away trips to offer our members the chance to explore another part of the country and the walks these regions offer!

-We meet between 17.00 - 18.00 on the redbrick (outside the union shop) on the Friday night; returning late Sunday evening where you are dropped to your door.
-There is a main walk on both Saturday and Sunday, where we operate in two walking groups: a casual walking group and a more challenging group.
+We meet between 17.00 - 18.00 on the redbrick (outside the union shop) on the Friday night for the weekend trips and return late Sunday evening where you are dropped to your door.
+This is dependent on location and travel time as we may need to meet earlier.
+There are main walks each day, where we accomodate all walking abilities with a casual walking group and a more challenging group.
 Details of the difficulty of walking groups are outlined during the morning briefing and each member may select their walking group based on how they feel on the particular day.
 If you have any queries, drop an email to firstname.lastname@example.org or chat to any of the committee at any of our events!

 Important!
 Please read the safety info - Like all outdoor pursuits, walking can become dangerous if done without careful consideration.
 We are required to provide details of our responsibilities to you and your responsibilities to yourself and others to keep everyone safe.
 This can all be found on our rules page.
 It also contains details of the club's insurance cover.
 By coming on any of our walks or events, you acknowledge that you have read and understood our rules and safety disclaimer.